alan850627/downloaders/README.md

 ```

 Arguments:
 * link: The document link.
-For example, http://frontera.library.ucla.edu/recordings/la-negra-48
+For example, http://frontera.library.ucla.edu/recordings/la-negra-48.

-* dir: Directory to save your downloaded images.
+* dir: Directory to save your downloaded audios.
 Defaults to `./downloads` if none provided.

 Note: the downloader creates a .tmp folder in the download directory, then delets it once all processing is done.